Patient's Query

 Hello doctor,

-I would like an opinion regarding surgery for acalculous biliary dyskinesia.
+I want an opinion regarding surgery for acalculous biliary dyskinesia.
 I have had RUQ pain and colic attacks for the past three or four years.
 Ultrasounds at the time showed no symptoms.
 Then I had a HIDA scan that showed 12% ejection fraction, so the doctor suggested surgery to remove the gallbladder, even without stones or anything.
 I declined.
 I modified my diet.
 The attacks became more sporadic, but last month I had an acute acalculous cholecystitis event.

 An ultrasound showed some sludge and 3 mm wall thickening.
 Again, surgery was suggested and scheduled.
-But symptoms resolved within a week and I am completely asymptomatic now.
+But symptoms resolved within a week, and I am completely asymptomatic now.
 I am really scared of having unnecessary surgery if I have no stones.
-What is the worst that can happen if I just decline surgery?
+What is the worst that can happen if I decline surgery?
 I am afraid of having ongoing new indigestion symptoms post-surgery.
 I do not want new problems.
 I am really afraid.

 Hi,